 At Haughton St Giles Primary Academy we recognise that everyone is unique and each of us has our own individual needs.
 All who work and are associated with the Academy believe that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
-If you have any question regarding Special Educational Needs (SEN) please contact Mrs Emma Jeffries our academy Special Educational Neeeds coordinator (SENCO).
+If you have any question regarding Special Educational Needs (SEN) please contact Mrs Linda Alliband our Special Educational Needs coordinator (SENCO).

 Haughton St Giles Primary Academy is part of the WSMAT with Woodseaves Primary Academy and Gnosall St Lawrence Primary Academy.
-Our SENCO Mrs Jeffries is responsible for overseeing SEND provision from nursery to Year 6 across each school.
+Our SENCO Mrs Alliband is responsible for overseeing SEND provision from nursery to Year 6 across Haughton and Woodseaves schools.

 Staffordshire SEND local offer:

 New law says that every local authority is responsible for writing local offer and ensuring it is accessible to everyone.
 A local offer gives children and young people with special educational needs and disabilities and their families information about what support services are available in the local area.
 Staffordshire’s local offer aims to provide information on what services you can expect from local agencies including education, health and social care.
 Staffordshire’s local offer can be found on https://www.staffordshire.gov.uk/education/welfareservice/SpecialEducationalNeeds/Special-educational-needs.aspx

 SEND School local offer:

 Schools are also required to provide a school local offer through a school SEND information report, that provides parents and relating to what you can expect in terms of provision at Haughton St Giles Primary Academy.
 The SEND information report can be found below.